 Learn more about Messiah's Supplemental Instruction Program!SI Video

 Supplemental Instruction (SI) is a program that targets "high risk courses" rather than "high risk students."
-The college pays trained Supplemental Instruction Leaders to attend selected class lectures, take notes, read course material, then plan and conduct two review sessions outside of class each week.
+The university pays trained Supplemental Instruction Leaders to attend selected class lectures, take notes, read course material, then plan and conduct two review sessions outside of class each week.
 The SI review sessions are interactive and utilize a variety of collaborative learning techniques as the SI leader combines the methods of how-to-learn with the advice of what-to-learn.
 Students acquire effective study strategies as they review course material and prepare for tests using mock exams.
 The sessions are not remedial but benefit all who attend.
 Statistical data suggest that students who attend SI sessions earn 1/2 to a full letter grade higher than those who choose not to attend.

 To provide accessible Supplemental Instruction for all Messiah students, both on and off campus, each SI session has a virtual link for students to participate if in-class attendance is full or unavailable.
 To access, consult your course Canvas site.
 Questions can be directed to your SI Leader or Kristin Runyon, firstname.lastname@example.org.